 - Recycling Outreach and Education - Recycling and composting public outreach and education.

-- Reduce or Waste Reduction - Focus on the prevention of solid waste generation through changes in products, packaging and purchasing.
+- Waste Reduction - Focus on the prevention of solid waste generation through changes in products, packaging and purchasing.